The White-Haired Girl: History and evolution

 In July 1947, Ding Yi, another opera co-author, made many changes and deletions to the Shanxi-Chahar-Hebei version, mainly to cut pregnant Xi Er's hard life after escaping to the cave.

 In 1950, the opera was further adapted into a new version by He Jingzhi.
 This revision followed Ding Yi's thought of deletion and modification, and also made major changes to the original play.
 These changes included some important parts of Xi Er's characters.
 At the same year, famous Japanese ballet dancer Mikiko Matsuyama and her husband Masao Shimizu came to China.
 They had watched The White-Haired Girl film and aimed to transfer the story into a ballet version.
 Five years later in Japan, Matsuyama played Xi’er in the ballet.

 In 1958, Mikiko Matsuyama and her ballet troupe performed the ballet version of The White-Haired Girl.
 This was the first time that The White-Haired Girl has performed in a ballet.

 Chinese ballet troupe performed the show in 1964.
 However, in the rehearsal stage, in order to better interpret the peasants, all ballet dancers lived with farmers in a small village to experience their lives.

+From the 1940s to the 1970s, The White-Haired Girl had multiple stage and film versions.

 In 2015, Ministry of Culture of the People's Republic of China followed Xi's speech, which was about the literature and arts in China, and launched a revival tour of The White-Haired Girl.
 Under Peng Liyuan's artistic direction, the performance began in Yan’an.
 The tour incorporated 3D visual effects and ended in Beijing in Mid-December 2015.